arche-tool/arche/README.md

 GammaBuilder is a software tool for the reconstruction of the parent austenite (before phase transformation) in steels.

-Detailed documentation about algorithm and usage is available [here](https://gammabuilder.readthedocs.io/)
+Find more information about the underlying algorithm and its use at the [documentation](https://lostbean.github.io/gammabuilder/)

 ### Installation ###